 - Slow Travel.
 With slow travel, you really sink into a location.
 You get to know the rhythm of a place and visit the same stores and coffee shops on a regular basis.
 People start to recognize you and take time for a chat.
 It’s deep dive travel.

 Organized Travel comes in many forms.
 The caveat with all organized travel is the single supplement.
-To avoid the single supplement, when you're engaging in solo travel planning, use our Deals page and read 10 Tips to Avoid the Single Supplement.
+To avoid the single supplement, when you're engaging in solo travel planning, use our Deals page and read No Single Supplement: How to Find Trips without a Solo Penalty.

 - Escorted tours.
 On an escorted tour, you and 10-30 other travelers follow a guide and a pre-planned itinerary.
 It’s an efficient way to travel and see a lot and ensures that you have companions along the way.
 Read how to choose a solo tour.

 - Resorts.
 Relaxation is what resorts are known for, however, they can also be used as a base for exploring an area in a similar manner as Hub and Spoke travel.
-Read Alone at an All-Inclusive: 10 Tips for Going to a Resort Solo.
+Read Going to a Resort Alone: How to Enjoy an All-Inclusive Solo.

 - Self-guided.
 On a self-guided tour, everything will have been organized for you but you still travel independently.
 These are great for walking or cycling tours as not only will everything be booked for you but your luggage will be moved for you as well.
 Read Travel Solo on a Self-Guided Walking Tour: Seeing France Slowly.

 - River cruises.
 River ships tend to be smaller than ocean cruise ships and, as a result, somewhat more friendly to solo travelers.
 It’s easy to get to know people and have alone time.
-Read River Cruises for Solo Travelers: A Great Option to Consider.
+Read 12 River Cruise Tips for Solo Travelers: How to Make the Most of Your Journey.

 - Ocean cruises.
 The ocean cruise companies have turned their attention to the solo market in recent years.
 While the norm is to charge 100% single supplement, if you play with your dates you can usually get a very good deal.